bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="5.0in" height="2.0592946194225723in"} -->

-We\'ll go back to the previous example that we have seen earlier, where we introduce the tooltip.
+We&apos;ll go back to the previous example that we have seen earlier, where we introduce the tooltip.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!----------------------------- 98. bootstrap jquery example (243) ------------------------------->